 Once you’ve learned what a smart home is and what home automation can do for you and your family, it is time to get started putting a system together.
 It can be a little daunting and there are a lot of opinions about what products are best, but I will lead you through the steps in a simple manner in this beginner’s guide.

 Our goal is to help you build a system that only does what you need today, while also letting you come back and add devices when your needs change or technology improves.
-If you agree with our thoughts about an ideal system, then this guide is for you.
+If you agree with our thoughts about an ideal system (see bottom of home page), then this guide is for you.

 The steps below will get you started, but remember that you can always skip any of these steps or change the order to suit your needs.
 I started with a thermostat and built from there.
 There is no need to buy thousands of dollars of fancy gadgets or multi-colored lighting.
 You don’t have to talk to your house with crazy voice commands if you don’t want to (and you can definitely make sure it won’t talk back).
 Check out this guide and choose your own path.